abrasive/shairport/README.md

 ------
 Shairport Sync works on a wide variety of Linux devices and FreeBSD.
 It works on standard Ubuntu laptops, on the Raspberry Pi with Raspbian Wheezy and Jessie, Arch Linux and OpenWrt, and it runs on a Linksys NSLU2 and a TP-Link 710N using OpenWrt.
 It works with built-in audio and with a variety of USB-connected audio amplifiers and DACs, including a cheapo USB "3D Sound" dongle, a first generation iMic and a Topping TP30 amplifier with a USB DAC input.

 Shairport Sync will work with PulseAudio, which is installed in many desktop Linuxes.
-PulseAudio normallys run in the *user mode* but can be configured to run in *system mode*, though this is not recommended.
+PulseAudio normally run in the *user mode* but can be configured to run in *system mode*, though this is not recommended.
 Shairport Sync can work with it in either mode.

 Shairport Sync runs well on the Raspberry Pi on USB and I2S cards.
 It can drive the built-in sound card – see the note below on configuring the Raspberry Pi to make best use of it.